Linaro/poplar-tools/build_instructions.md

 ```shell
       screen /dev/ttyUSB0 115200
 ```

+### Step 2: Insert the USB flash drive on the Poplar board

 - There are a total of 4 USB connectors on the Poplar board.
 Two are USB 2.0 ports, they're stacked on top of each other.
 Insert